Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 transition: slide-up
 ---

+# Routing

+## Webseal

+We have **IBM Webseal** as firewall/proxy in the very front of all we have on the web in production.
+This software is handled mostly by Team Security together with TietoEvry.
+These two also take care of **ISAM** (also from IBM) that handles identity and access.

+Webseal uses something called *junctions* to direct different URLs to different internal servers.

+## Enonic XP

+Gjensidige.no-traffic will first go to our CMS, this area is refered to as "Open Pages" ("Åpne sider").
+The CMS is the router here (meaning editors must create URLs).
+These pages are written and designed by content designers at Gjensidige, from the CMS "Enonic XP".
+The team responsible for developing the different parts of the pages, and maintaining the CMS, is Team Builders.

+## Application Portal

+At certain URLs, specified in Webseal, we will not go to the CMS but send traffic to another router, that Team Service owns.
+This one is known as **Application Portal**.
+Here each team defines a URL they want to "mount" on, and then what app to mount.

+## Mounting apps within open pages

+There's also something called *Custom Parts*, a way for editors to mount micro-apps within editorial content of open pages.
+This is not done a lot, but nice to be aware of the possibilities.
+These micro-apps are essentially React-apps, with a manifest-file listing all resources, that the CMS can load and display.
+These micro-apps can accept any number of key-value pair configs from the editorial interface.

+## Logged in pages

+This is the opposite of "open pages".
+These are delivered by our digital teams, they are mounted to a URL using Application Portal, and nothing comes from the CMS.
+Team Service (handle your insurrances) and the Claims teams, work in this domain.

+---
+transition: slide-up
+---

 # Slack for a front-ender

 We use Slack as our go-to tool for internal communication.
 Use it rather than big meetings, or sending e-mails.